thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-06-26-aws-environment-set-up-for-maker-2014-2.md

 The `make` utility is to determine automatically which pieces of Node.js needs to be recompiled, and issues the commands to recompile them.

-Node should be all set now so let&#8217;s test by checking the version
+Node should be all set now so let's test by checking the version

 <pre><code class="lang-bash">   node -v
    &lt;span class="hljs-comment">#Should output something like the following depending on the version you installed: v0.10.22&lt;/span>